donmoreno09/App/wiki/Setup/Windows.md

 [[_TOC_]]

+> 📸 **This guide could use some helpful screenshots!**
+>
+> If you’ve gone through the setup and want to make this easier for others, PRs with images are very welcome! 🙌

 ## 1 | Installing Visual Studio

 1. Download the Visual Studio installer (not Visual Studio Code) from their website: https://visualstudio.microsoft.com/